 - User persona

 Simply dipping your toes into the waters of your chosen market won’t do.
-Carefully analyzing who your target customers are will, however, make for a beautiful, and most of all useful market segmentation.
+Carefully analyzing who your target customers are will make for a beautiful, and most of all useful, market segmentation.

 This business process entails dividing a large, homogenous market into clearly defined and identifiable subdivisions.
 It’s what we call customer segments, consisting of people with similar needs, wants, or other demand characteristics.
 This market breakdown will enable you to choose the customer segments that your company is best equipped to serve, thus investing your marketing efforts wisely.
 You’ll be looking at a clearly identifiable and measurable customer base, that is accessible for you and that is more likely to respond to your communication (and selling) efforts.

 For starters, think big.
 Don’t limit yourself to the most obvious kind of customer.
-He still might be relevant at the end of this audience brainstorming session, but it’s important to be aware of all the options out there.
+He or she might still be relevant at the end of this audience brainstorming session, but it’s important to be aware of all the options out there.
 Who are the people that could benefit from your offer?
 Write it down.

-Next, it’s time to assess who stands out in the crowd of potential customers for your business.
-Pick the right ones to reach out to by looking at the potential value each of these customer segments holds for your business.
+Next, it’s time to assess who stands out from the crowd of potential customers for your business.
+Pick the right ones to reach out to by looking at the potential value that each of these customer segments holds for your business.
 In order to do so, you have to look really close at these potential customers.
-There are a few specific attributes you should take into consideration.
-Here they are:
+There are a few specific attributes you should take into consideration, including: